EndPointCorp/end-point-blog/2010/01/25/blog-vs-forum-blogger-vs-wordpress.html.md

 <td valign="top">
 <ul>
 <li>User generated content will remain minimal if comments are the only form of user generated content in a blog.</li>
-<li>If internal staff is responsible for authoring content, you can't write as much content as users can contribute.</li>
+<li>If internal staff is responsible for authoring content, you can’t write as much content as users can contribute.</li>
 </ul>
 </td>
 <td valign="top">